1mrln/Spike-dog/README.md

 ![code](code_komplett.jpg)

 ### The Movement block
-First, we want the Spike dog to start moving.
+First, you want the Spike dog to start moving.
 To structure our code, we used the *define brick* from *your own bricks* and gave it a simple name like *"Vorwärts"*.
 The purple block makes the diplay show a heart.
 This is not neccessary for the movement of the robot, but it is useful to know which part of the code is running on your robot right now.
-The following three bricks are responsible for the movement: We start the motors for our wheels and set the speed on 30%.
+The following three bricks are responsible for the movement: You start the motors for the wheels and set the speed on 30%.
-Now our Spike Dog will move forward in a straight light, when you start the program.
+Now your Spike Dog will move forward in a straight light, when you start the program.

 **Please be careful**: Depending on the position of the motors you might need to change the direction of the wheels turning.
 You can do this by clicking on the arrows in the blue bricks.

 ![code2](movement_block.jpg)

 ### The Greeting block
-Our Spike Dog should be able to recognize us and greet us by wagging it's tail and head.
-We will use the *colour sensor* for this.
-To start we will define a brick again and call it *"Begrüßung"*.
-First we use the *"stoppe andere Stapel"*-brick to prevent instructions from other blocks from interfering with this process.
+Your Spike Dog should be able to recognize you and greet you by wagging it's tail and head.
+You will use the *colour sensor* for this.
+To start define a brick again and call it *"Begrüßung"*.
+First, use the *"stoppe andere Stapel"*-brick to prevent instructions from other blocks from interfering with this process.
 Then the blue brick stops the movement.
-After a short pause for one second (yellow brick) we use a *control brick* to repeat the action two times.
+After a short pause for one second (yellow brick) you should use a *control brick* to repeat the action two times.
 The action that should be repeated has to placed inside the control brick.
-Here, we want the Spike dogs eyes to blink and the display to show a smile.
+Here, you want the Spike dogs eyes to blink and the display to show a smile.
 The purple brick starts the barking sound.
-Then we us a *motor brick* to activate the wagging of the tail and head.
+Then you use a *motor brick* to activate the wagging of the tail and head.
 Try out different degrees and choose what looks best for you!

 **Please be careful: Watch out which motor you choose here!**